bumoproject/bumo-docs-en/docs/sto_10.md

 ### tranchesOf

 - Description

-  Query the number of all tranches associated with a specific address of the token holder.
+  `query` the number of all tranches associated with a specific address of the token holder.

 - Entry function

-  query
+  `query`

 - Parameter

     ```json
     {